-As a matter of fact, the Portuguese legislator extended arbitration to other fields of law, such as tax disputes and, in limited cases, labour disputes.
+In fact, the Portuguese legislator extended arbitration to other fields of law, such as tax disputes and, in limited cases, labour disputes.

 Arbitral clause and negative effect of the arbitration agreement

 The Law reproduces the doctrine arising out of the New York Convention and the UNCITRAL Model Law, demanding a written agreement but giving the term 'written' the widest meaning possible (article 2).